twitchfy/twitchfy-docs/src/content/docs/guides/chatbot/auth-twitch.md

 :::tip
 If you are using the `Authorization Code Grant Flow` you will receive a `code` field for later generating the user token with a request.
-Within Twitchfy you can generate rapidly generate the token.
+Within Twitchfy you can rapidly generate the token.

 ```ts showLineNumbers copy wrap